 Health-oversight activities.
 We may disclose health information to governmental, licensing, auditing and accrediting agencies as authorized or required by law.

 Legal proceedings, lawsuits and other legal actions.
-We may disclose health information to courts, attorneys and court employees when we get a court order, subpoena, discovery request, warrant, summons or other lawful instructions from those courts or public bodies and in the course of certain other lawful, judicial or administrative proceedings.
+We may disclose health information to courts, attorneys and court employees when we get a court order, subpoena, discovery request, warrant, summons or other lawful instructions from those courts or public bodies and in the course of certain other lawful, judicial or administrative proceedings or to defend ourselves against a lawsuit brought against us.

 Coroners, medical examiners and funeral directors.
 In most circumstances, we may disclose health information to a coroner or medical examiner.
 We may also disclose health information to funeral directors as necessary to carry out their duties.